ayoub-vaziri/CRCBiomarkers/README.md

 # CRCBiomarkers

 ## Overview
-This github repository contains the data files and analysis code used for the scientific paper titled **"Identifying novel gene biomarkers for colorectal cancer diagnosis through bioinformatics analysis and machine learning"**.
+This github repository contains the data files and analysis code used for the scientific paper titled **"Precision Diagnostics in Colorectal Cancer: Unraveling New Gene Biomarkers through Bioinformatics and Machine Learning"**.
 The files are organised into four folders:
  - *Data*: which contains all the transcriptomic data required to perform the analyses described in the paper
  - *Codes*: contains the R code to reproduce all  analyses.